freeCodeCamp/guide/src/pages/clojure/vectors/index.md

 ## Converting other collections into vectors

 Non-vector data structures can be converted into vectors using the `vec` function.
-With hashmaps, this produces a 2D vector containing pairs of keys and values.
+With hashmaps, this produces a 2D vector containing pairs of keys and values:

     (vec '(1 2 3 4 5))
     ; => [1 2 3 4 5]